20 Interesting Facts About Belgium You Might Not Know

 Delightful Chocolate Production

 Starting with something sweet: did you know that Belgium produces over 200,000 tons of chocolate each year?
 However, not just any chocolate can claim the title of Belgian chocolate; it must contain at least 35% pure cocoa and no vegetable fats.
 The significance of this treat is so profound that there is even a Chocolate Museum, and interestingly, Brussels Airport is the world's biggest chocolate seller.
+This is just one of the many interesting facts on Belgium that highlight its rich culinary culture.

 The Architectural Marvels: Boerentoren